cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 is used to disable import errors for selected packages where type information is not yet available.

-The :ref:`mypy_path <mypy:config-file-import-discovery>` option is set to the ``src`` directory.
-This is required to avoid errors about missing imports related to your own package when mypy is invoked on files located outside of it, such as modules in the test suite.

 The following options are enabled for enhanced output:

 - :option:`pretty <mypy --pretty>`